pluralsight/guides/README.md

 ## Creating a new guide the hacker way

 We're hackers too and there's nothing like creating content from your own environment.
-Feel free to clone this repository, create your own directory with `article.md` and `details.json` files, and send us a Pull Request.
+Feel free to clone this repository, create your own directory with `article.md` and `details.json` files inside the `draft` or `in-review` folders, and send us a Pull Request.

 We're constantly working on improving this experience.
 Soon we'll have an easy-to-use script to automatically setup the guide for you.
 All you worry about is writing great content.